BCS1194/traffic-parallelization-analysis/README.txt

   On Linux, the REPL can be accessed from the command line.
 Do this by typing the following command:

-    julia
+    julia -p 2

+  This will open the Julia REPL with two processes.
+To add more processes, simply change the number.
+IMPORTANT: Due to parallel commands used, "-p" must be at least 2!
-  This will open the Julia REPL.
-On that command line, enter the following:
+  Inside the REPL, enter the following:

     include("Simulator.jl")

+  This will print out an information message about the program.
+To run the program, enter the following command in the REPL: simulate(X) with X being the number of cars that you want to have run through the simulator.
+  A good starting point is 100,000.
+At orders of magnitude in the >=10,000,000 range, the program will usually become unresponsive.

   Make sure that both Traffic.jl and Simulator.jl are in the same directory that you call the REPL from.